 Included in every Circuit for Teams pricing plan is our route monitoring feature.

-For example, you’re not just told what cross streets your driver is currently at when you track a route’s progress on your desktop app.
+For example, Circuit for Teams doesn’t just tell you what cross streets your driver is currently at when you track a route’s progress on your desktop app.

-This keeps you in the know of your driver’s whereabouts, which is helpful for two reasons.
+This keeps you in the know of your driver’s whereabouts, which is helpful for two reasons:

 But there’s also a better — and easier — way to keep your customers informed about their delivery, which we go over below.

-In this message, the customer is given a link that takes them to a dashboard where they can track their order’s status.
+In this message, the customer gets a link that takes them to a dashboard where they can track their order status.

-With this notification, your customer can directly communicate with the driver, such as telling them the gate code or asking them not to knock because they just finished putting their newborn down for their afternoon nap.
+With this notification, your customer can directly communicate with the driver, such as telling them the gate code or asking them not to knock because they just finished putting their newborn down for an afternoon nap.